Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-We define ground truth (curated fixtures with known outcomes) and a management command that measures the pipeline against it, with clear acceptance gates.
+Task:- define ground truth (curated fixtures with known outcomes) and a management command that measures the pipeline against it, with clear acceptance gates.

 - Five to eight curated fixtures with known expected outcomes (for example specific CVE IDs with known severities), the ground truth used to measure the Worker to BLT pipeline.
 - A management command in BLT that queries the Worker `/api/vulnerabilities` endpoint and compares results against expected fixtures, persisting per-fixture metrics (ingestion success, CVE enrichment match).